Taming neural networks with TUSLA: Non-convex learning via adaptive stochastic gradient Langevin algorithms: Examples

 The purpose of this section is twofold.
 On one hand, we present here a simple one-dimensional optimization problem for which our method outperforms the usual unadjusted Langevin dynamics and even the ADAM optimizer.

 On the other hand, we highlight the relevance of our results to neural networks by showing a toy example, where dissipativity of the algorithm fails for quadratic regularization which further supports our claim that higher-order regularization is needed.
+We conclude the section with a real-world example on image classification.